FarmasiaVR/farmasia-vr/Docs/buid.md

 ![img2](https://github.com/FarmasiaVR/farmasia-vr/blob/dev/Docs/img/build2.png)

 In `Player Settings` Set the Version of your build.\
-We decided to a use version naming convention where the first number is the Group (of cs students assigned to the project), second number is the Sprint and the third number is just a counter for that sprints builds.
+We decided to use a version naming convention where the first number is the Group (of cs students assigned to the project), second number is the Sprint and the third number is just a counter for that sprint's builds.

 The lightmap encoding option sets all baked lightmaps to a quality level.
 The quality is set to low because **there is a 1.1GB file size limitation** when uploading an .apk to the Meta Store.
 There is a way to bundle the upload to multiple files but we have not tried that.

-Further down on `Player Settings -> Other Settings` submenu there is a Version number field and below that is the `Bundle Version Code`.
+Further down on the `Player Settings -> Other Settings` submenu there is a Version number field and below that is the `Bundle Version Code`.
 This bundle version code **needs to be incremented** every time you publish a build or the Meta Quest Developer Hub won't accept the build.

 ![img3](https://github.com/FarmasiaVR/farmasia-vr/blob/dev/Docs/img/build3.png)

-In `Player Settings -> Puhlishin Settings` you need to fill in the keystore password and the project key.
+In `Player Settings -> Publishing Settings` you need to fill in the keystore password and the project key.
 These keys are stored outside of this repo, ask your project advisor for these.

 ![img4](https://github.com/FarmasiaVR/farmasia-vr/blob/dev/Docs/img/build4.png)

-**Before you build make sure you have toggled off the `Device Simulator` from all the secenes**
+**Before you build make sure you have toggled off the `Device Simulator` from all the scenes**

 After all the settings are set. `Build Settings -> Build` the first build you make on a computer might take a *while*.